MaksymDel/true-detective/README.md

-## True Detective: Challenging Benchmark for Deep Abductive Reasoning in Large Language Models
+## True Detective: A Challenging Benchmark for Deep Abductive Reasoning in Large Language Models
 ### Coming soon